 First, let’s answer the mother of all questions: what product development actually means.

-Sometimes it feels like product development involves everything related to your product’s existence and it’s difficult to focus on what product development really brings to the table as a genuine and distinctive business process.
-In this sense, we found it useful to distinguish the essential stages this journey should go through—no matter how diverse the itinerary can be.
+Sometimes it feels like product development involves everything related to your product's existence and it's difficult to focus on what the product development process really brings to the table as a genuine and distinctive business process.
+In this sense, we found it useful to distinguish the essential stages of the product development cycle—no matter how diverse the itinerary can be.

-Having an appealing (but also useful) idea.
+Every product development project begins with an idea.
 It’s obvious to say that not every idea will turn out to be a successful product.
 There’s a lot of potential ways to come up with a product that makes people’s lives better, a stroke of genius, or careful market research to identify an existing need—but there’s no way you’re going to make it if you don’t check the fit of your product with a real-life base of customers recognizing its value.

-Devising the product.
-Conceptualization is key.
+Getting the product concept down is key to a successful product strategy.
 Here, idea generation translates into definitions of how a product will actually work and serve its purpose through a comprehensive set of features.

-Iterating towards improvement.
-Now that your product is out there (in its minimalist version), you’ll be able to collect user feedback and learn from it to drive continuous product improvements and business expansions.
+Now that your product is out there (in its minimalist version), you'll be able to collect user feedback and learn from it to drive continuous product improvements and business expansions.
 When does this stage end?
-You’ve guessed it: never (well, at least not until you need to sunset a feature).
+You've guessed it: never (well, at least not until you need to sunset a feature

 Now that we’ve seen what’s involved in the product development responsibilities, it’s important to shed light on what product development is not.